How To Throw Puppy Parties – 11 Ideas For Socialising Puppies

 If you walk into a cacophony of sound when arriving at the party leave!
 It will not be a good experience for you or your puppy.
-Well-run puppy parties should be a calm atmosphere and reasonably quiet.
-Of course, dogs bark when excited but if this is the case you should witness the owner, instructor or person in charge taking steps to settle the pup.
+Well-run pooch parties should be a calm atmosphere and reasonably quiet.
+Of course, poochs bark when excited but if this is the case you should witness the owner, instructor or person in charge taking steps to settle the pup.

-A socialisation Puppy Party should be a calm and pleasant experience for both puppy and owner where your pup can meet others both canine and human in a safe environment It should encourage puppies to relax and engage with their owner despite the presence of other dogs and build a good foundation for further training classes.
+A socialisation Pooch celebration should be a calm and pleasant experience for both puppy and owner where your pup can meet others both canine and human in a safe environment It should encourage puppies to relax and engage with their owner despite the presence of other dogs and build a good foundation for further training classes.

 Socialisation with People